Paula Stone

-Birth
+Early life

 She was the daughter of Fred Stone, a stage actor, dancing comedian, and owner of the Fred Stone theatrical stock company.
 Her mother, Allene Crater Stone, acted with her father and was a singer.
 The family had a ranch near Lyme, Connecticut, as well as a home in Forest Hills, Queens, New York.

 Theater

 Stone made her debut in May 1925, at the Illinois Theater in Chicago, Illinois, in Stepping Stones.
 She was 13 years old.
 Her sister Dorothy Stone made her stage debut at 16.
 Dorothy performed with Fred Stone at the Globe Theater in Manhattan in Criss-Cross in December 1926.
 Stone was then 14 and training to be a stage actress within two years.
 Her first ambition was to be a singer like her mother.
-Another sister, Carol, was 12.
-She also aspired to go into theater work.
+Another sister, Carol (age 12), also aspired to go into theater work.

 Stone appeared with Fred and Dorothy in Ripples, a show which debuted in New Haven, Connecticut, in January 1930.
 The first New York show of the same production came at the New Amsterdam Theater in February.
 Stone and her father teamed in Smiling Faces, produced by the Shubert Theater owners in 1931.
 Mack Gordon and Harry Revel wrote the music and lyrics.
 The musical had its first night in Springfield, Massachusetts.

 Stone toured in You Can't Take It With You, Idiots Delight, and other plays.
 In November 1940 she was cast with Marcy Wescott for the Dennis King musical show.
 It debuted at the Forrest Theater in Philadelphia, Pennsylvania.

 When her husband was reported missing during World War II, Stone began doing camp and canteen shows with her father.
-The two joined again in a play produced by the Theatre Guild in September 1950.
+The two collaborated again in a play produced by the Theatre Guild in September 1950.

 Stone produced Sweethearts, Carnival in Flanders, Rumple, The Rain Prince and The Red Mill.
 She and Michael Sloane co-produced the Broadway musical Top Banana (1951).